Growing mushrooms in your garden

 The appearance of a group of mushrooms, is called a flush.
 This often happens after a heavy rainfall or a sudden drop in temperature.

 The combination of shiitake on oak is ideal, takes the longest, but also last longest.

 Oyster mushroom is a fast grower and in combination with for example willow, poplar or birch, gives fairly quick results.

 Shiitake often starts to form fruiting bodies after a cold period.
-This species can also be 'scared' by immersing the logs in cold water immersion for a few days.
+This species can also be 'scared' by immersing the logs in cold water immersion for 24 hours.
 The flush will follow after this.